Vireche/screenviewer/README.md

 - Drag any other app window so the cursor ends over Screen Viewer, then release.
 - Screen Viewer detects the move-end event and relocates that window to the selected display.
 - The dropped window is then maximized on that display.

-## Performance Notes

-- Large source images are downsampled to the target display size before fullscreen presentation for faster loading and smoother interaction.
-- Frame presentation is throttled and duplicate-frame detection is used to reduce unnecessary redraw work.

 ## Native Resource Notes